Best Budget Spin Bikes in the United Kingdom Reviewed and Compared

 The monitor is the same as mentioned above.
 You can track time, speed, distance and calories while also seeing your heart rate from the handlebars.
 Once again, these are adjustable only vertically while the seat is 4-way adjustable.
 Nothing to report about the pedals; just caged pedals by default.

-For £260, you get a pretty good deal from the IC200 Pro.
+For the price, you get a pretty good deal from the IC200 Pro.
 Perhaps the nicest element is the magnetic resistance.
 While it might not have the variety as other budget spin bikes in the UK, it will make sure you have a good amount of challenge.
 The monitor is quality and the seat should be comfortable enough for most people.

 - Quality Magnetic Resistance, Child-Safe flywheel guard, and affordable price